RedHatGov/redhatgov.github.io/content/workshops/strangling_the_monolith/lab1.md

 > Log into the database pod (with postgresql in the pod name) and inspect the values stored (you will need to copy/paste the password from the POSTGRESQL_PASSWORD environment variable when running the psql command):

+> Make note of POSTGRESQL_PASSWORD

 ```
 $ oc env dc/coolstore-dev-postgresql --list       # copy value of POSTGRESQL_PASSWORD to clipboard
 ```
+> Make note of postgresql pod

 ```
 $ oc get pods
 ```
+> oc rsh into postresql pod

 ```
 $ oc rsh coolstore-dev-postgresql-1-3rfuw
 sh-4.2$ psql -h $HOSTNAME -d $POSTGRESQL_DATABASE -U $POSTGRESQL_USER